-How To Purify Water In The Wild – Natural Solution
+8 Methods To Purify Water In The Wild – Natural Solution

-Finding a water source
+1. Finding a water source

 If you’re looking for rainwater, you’ll want to find a spot that doesn’t rain too much.
 You don’t want to collect rainwater if it will run into a stream or river and contaminate the water supply.
 If you’re looking for both types of water, you’ll need to find a place to store and transport your water collection container safely.

 Next, you’ll need to figure out what kind of water source you can access.
 Finding a reliable source of clean water that animals or insects don’t contaminate is essential.
-You also need to think about whether or not the water source is accessible.
+You also need to consider whether the water source is accessible.
 For example, if you’re stuck in a remote area, you’ll probably need to carry your water collection device.
 However, if you’re traveling through a city, you might be able to find a public faucet or even a water cooler.

 After boiling the water, you can add minerals to help improve its taste.
 These minerals include chlorine, calcium, magnesium, iron, sodium, potassium, and sulfur.

 The next step is to lay the tarp flat on the ground.
-Next, you’ll need to cut a hole in the center of the tarp so that the water drips down into the bucket.
+Next, you’ll need to cut a hole in the center of the tarp so that the water drips into the bucket.
 After that, fill the bucket half full with water.
 Finally, cover the bucket with the rain poncho.

 When the sun shines on the poncho, it will absorb the sun’s energy and convert it into heat.
 The water will condense on top of the poncho as the heat increases.
 When the water has condensed enough, remove the bucket from the poncho and pour the purified water into another container.

 You can use filters, hot rocks, boiling, chemicals, or ultraviolet light.
 You can also use a solar still or an evaporation filter.
 There are a few different types of filters that you can use: mechanical filters, activated carbon filters, and ceramic filters.
-Mechanical filters remove large particles from the water, activated carbon filters remove chemicals and bad taste and smell from the water, and ceramic filters remove bacteria and viruses.
+Mechanical filters remove large particles from the water, activated carbon filters remove chemicals and bad taste and smell, and ceramic filters remove bacteria and viruses.

-To do this, you need to find a place where firewood is available.
+To do this, you must find a place where firewood is available.
 Build a small fire and wait for it to burn completely.
 Put the wood in a pot and allow it to heat up.
 Wait for the water to boil.
 Place the boiling water in a container and allow it to cool.

-Ultraviolet light devices
+6. Ultraviolet light devices

 UV light has a shorter wavelength than visible light, making it invisible to the human eye.
 UV rays are primarily responsible for sunburn and skin cancer.
 It damages their DNA, so they can no longer reproduce or function properly.

 There are several ways to use UV radiation to purify water in the wild: Solar disinfection (SODIS) generates heat and UVC radiation from the sun to destroy bacteria and harmful microorganisms.
 SODIS can be used to treat both fresh and saltwater.

 UVGI kills microorganisms by exposing them to short-wave ultraviolet light at 254 nm.
 It would be best if you found places with direct sunlight and a UV light source to use these methods.

-Solar water disinfection
+7. Solar water disinfection

 In some parts of the world, people have been using solar power to purify water since the 1970s.
-Solar disinfection is a system that uses the sun’s heat which converts water into steam.
+Solar disinfection is a system that uses the sun’s heat, which converts water into steam.
 This steam then passes over a reflective surface, which causes the steam to condense into liquid water.
 This water can then be stored in containers or used directly.

 This method requires a reflective surface, a collector, and a storage container.
 To make a reflective surface, you can use anything that reflects the sun’s heat, including a metal roof, a white piece of fabric, or even a sheet of plywood.